 Caribou

 Mountain caribou trek up the mountain in winter.
 On their way up, they feed on leafy green boxwood and then lichens that hang in the trees.
-They travel back down into the valley when plants start to grow in the spring.
+They travel back down into the valley when plants grow in the spring.
 The mountain caribou has no problem trekking on top of snow.
-Did you know their large hooves act like snowshoes.
+Did you know their large hooves act like snowshoes?
 Mountain caribou are an endangered species.

 Bears

-There are two types of bears in the area, black bears and grizzly bears.
-Black bears can be spotted in the spring, near the base of the mountain or along the parkway.
+The area has two types of bears: black bears and grizzly bears.
+Black bears can be spotted in the spring, near the mountain’s base or along the parkway.

 Restrictions in Revelstoke National Park

-Some vehicle types are restricted on the Meadows in the Parkway due the narrow roadway and its tight curves.
+Due to the narrow roadway and its tight curves, some vehicle types are restricted on the Meadows in the Parkway.
 This road is not suitable for buses or camper/recreational vehicles over 26 feet or 7.9 metres in length.

 Dogs are not permitted in the summit area.